GoogleCloudPlatform/pgadapter/samples/nodejs/prisma-sample-app/README.md

 - https://cloud.google.com/spanner/docs/reference/postgresql/data-definition-language#extensions_to

 ### Shadow Database
 Prisma Migrations use a shadow database for generating and verifying new migrations.
-Cloud Spanner cannot be used for this purpose.
+Spanner cannot be used for this purpose.
 Instead, you need to set up a separate PostgreSQL database that can be used as the shadow database.